Inducing Character-level Structure in Subword-based Language Models with Type-level Interchange Intervention Training: Experiments

 \subsection{Baselines}

-For subword-based models, we fine-tune the pretrained T5-small model.\footnote{\url{https://huggingface.co/t5-small}} We also experiment with in-context learning by prompting GPT-3 (\texttt{davinci-003} engine, used in December 2022).
-For subword-based models with character-level input and/or output, we use the same set of models as above.
-Additionally, for T5-small, we set the tokenizer to split input and/or outputs into characters.
-For GPT-3, we explore a variant in which we insert a hyphen (or space) between input and/or output characters (GPT-3-C).
-For character-level models, we fine-tune the pre-trained ByT5-small model.\footnote{\url{https://huggingface.co/google/byt5-small}}
+We consider three groups of tokenization approaches: (1) subword-based models (without IIT); (2) subword-based models with character-level input and/or output; and (3) character-level models.
+For (1), we fine-tune the pre-trained T5-small \cite{raffel2020t5}.\footnote{\url{https://huggingface.co/t5-small}} We also experiment with in-context learning by prompting GPT-3 \cite{brown2020gpt3}.\footnote{GPT-3 \texttt{davinci-003} engine, used in December 2022.} For (2), we simply change the tokenization of models in (1).
+For T5-small, we tokenize input and/or outputs into characters (for Unit Conversion, we only split digits and the decimal point).
+For GPT-3, we insert hyphen/space between characters in input and output.
+For (3), we fine-tune the pre-trained ByT5-small \cite{xue2022byt5}.\footnote{\url{https://huggingface.co/google/byt5-small}} We choose T5/ByT5 for its Encoder--Decoder architecture.

+For Tasks~5--6, we also consider context-only baselines to show that solving the task indeed requires form.
+For Task~5, we replace each typo with a mask token and fill with T5-small, which leads to 0\% accuracy.
+For Task~6, we randomly select a word from the definition to words mapping, which has 9.4\% accuracy on both ``OOV'' and ``O'' splits.